fpgadeveloper/ethernet96/README.md

 ## Requirements

 This project is designed for Vivado 2019.2.
-If you are using an older version of Vivado, then you *MUST* use an older version of this repository.
-Refer to the [list of commits](https://github.com/fpgadeveloper/ethernet96/commits/master "list of commits") to find links to the older versions of this repository.
+If you are using an older version of the Xilinx tools, then refer to the [release tags](https://github.com/fpgadeveloper/ethernet96/releases "releases") to find the version of this repository that matches your version of the tools.

 * Vivado 2019.2
 * SDK 2019.1 (for standalone lwIP echo server)